Sportivo Palermo: History

 in 1928, Argentina national football team won the silver medal at the Olympic Games, after losing the final at the hands of Uruguay.
 That squad had six players of Sportivo Palermo in its roster: Paternóster, Weismuller, Zumelzú, Bidoglio, Herman, and Juan Evaristo.

 In 1931 football became professional in Argentina, with a new league established, Liga Argentina de Football.
 That body and official "Asociación Argentina de Football" organised their championships simultaneously.
 Sportivo Palermo remained competing in the official body.
 The team played the 1931 and 1932 tournaments, finishing in the last position in 1932 and disaffiliating once the championship was finished.

 In 1933 Sportivo Palermo merged with Club Atlético Palermo and the recently formed team played the 1933 and 1934 AAF championships as "Atlético y Sportivo Palermo".
 After the 1934 season the AAF and the Liga Argentina de Football (the professional league) merged to form the "Asociación del Football Argentino" which has remained professional to date.
 At the end of that season, Sportivo Palermo and Club Atlético Palermo separated.
-Sportivo kept out of the official tournaments until 1956, when the club was re-affiliated to Association to play the Primera D championship (then named "Tercera de Ascenso").
+Sportivo kept out of the official tournaments until 1956, when the club was re-affiliated to Association to play the Primera D championship (then named "Tercera División").
 That was a successful year for the club so Sportivo Palermo promoted to Primera C along with champion Almirante Brown.

 Sportivo Palermo would be relegated to the last division in 1959 and 1970, where they played until 1984, when the club disaffiliated from the Argentine Association definitely and soon after it was dissolved.